godotengine/godot-docs/classes/class_basis.rst

 - :ref:`Vector3<class_Vector3>` **xform_inv** **(** :ref:`Vector3<class_Vector3>` v **)**

 Returns a vector transformed (multiplied) by the transposed matrix.

-Note that this results in a multiplication by the inverse of the matrix only if it represents a rotation-reflection.
+**Note:** This results in a multiplication by the inverse of the matrix only if it represents a rotation-reflection.